Skip to main content

 Sick Leave

-26 weeks of paid maternity leave and two weeks of paid paternity leave
+26 weeks of paid maternity leave and 2 weeks of statutory paternity leave

 Maternity & Paternity Leave